ankitects/anki-manual/src/background.md

 ## Active Recall Testing

-_Active recall testing_ means being asked a question and trying to remember the answer.
+_Active recall testing_ is a powerful study technique that involves retrieving information from memory through back and forth being asked questions and providing answers.
 This is in contrast to _passive study_, where we read, watch, or listen to something without pausing to consider if we know the answer.
 Research has shown that active recall testing is far more effective at building strong memories than passive study.
 There are two reasons for this:

 - The act of recalling something _strengthens_ the memory, increasing the chances we’ll be able to remember it again.